Easily Distracted At Work? Learn How to Avoid That

 Create a Distraction-Free Routine Like Robert Collier

-They say that muscle memory is why people who know how to do a cartwheel can do a cartwheel without their body falling over them.
+They say that muscle memory is why people who know how to do a cartwheel can do a cartwheel without their bodies falling over them.
 This same principle is something that you can apply to your work life.

 If you create a routine for your work, your mind will follow through with this routine anyway, even if you’re not feeling it.